synfron/ReshaperForBurp/docs/Rules.md

 Destination Value Path - Specify a JSON path for JSON, a CSS selector for HTML, or a param name for Params to get a value from within the original value and then use this value instead.
 Only available if `Destination Value Type` is JSON, HTML, or Params.
 Supports variable tags.

+### Common Fields

+#### Set List Variable

+The following fields are only available if the variable source is a list variant.

+Item Placement - `First`: Set/overwrite the first item in the list; `Last`: Set/overwrite the last item in the list; `Index`: Set/overwrite zero-based Nth item of the list; `Add First`: Insert as the first item in the list; `Add Last`: Insert as the last item in the list; `All`: Reset the list with a new delimited value;

+Index - The zero-based index to place the value in the list.
+The index must already exist in the list or be +1 beyond the last item in the list.
+Only available if `Item Placement` is `Index`.
+Supports variable tags.

+Delimiter - The delimiter used to split the value to create individual items in the list.
+Note, use special variable tags to specify characters like new lines.
+Only available if `Item Placement` is `All`.
+Supports variable tags.

 ## Debugging

-Rules can be debugged by enabling event diagnostics (*Settings > General > Enable Event Diagnostics*) to debug all Rules or by right-clicking the specific Rules you want to debug in the Rules list and selecting `Toggle Debug Logging` in the context menu.
+Rules can be debugged by enabling event diagnostics (_Settings > General > Enable Event Diagnostics_) to debug all Rules or by right-clicking the specific Rules you want to debug in the Rules list and selecting `Toggle Debug Logging` in the context menu.
 This will log details about the actions the Rule(s) have taken for each event (request, response, or WebSocket message) processed, including the result of When constraint checks, and the values that were used in Whens and Thens.

 Example Diagnostic Output:

 ```
 Request: http://example.com/
 	Rule: Test
 		    When Event Direction('Request' equals 'Request') - PASS
 		AND When Matches Text('example.com' contains 'example') - PASS
 		    Then Set Value(destinationMessageValue='Request Header' destinationIdentifier='special' input='Mine')
 		    Then Highlight('orange')
 	End Rule
 End Request